Eligijus112/Docker-info/README.md

 To view the results go to **localhost:8000**.

+## rock-paper-scissors

+An application that combines python backend, react frontend and a postgre database for a game of rock paper scissors.0

 # Frontend commands

 The main technology to manage frontend that will be used in this project is node.js.